-The next column replaces Polity with our measure of participation, the Voter Turnout Scalar (VTS) computed from IDEA data.
+The next column replaces Polity with our measure of participation, the VTS computed from IDEA data.
 The results are striking.
 The t values demonstrate that participation is a far more significant predictor of Human Development than the Polity measure of democratic institutions.
-Column [13], which reports the estimation that includes both these elements of democracy, confirms that participation does matter - indeed, more so than democratic institutions, the t value of which is not statistically significant.
-The remaining columns demonstrate that our two variants of the Participation Enhanced Polity Score are both better predictors of basic needs provision than is Polity.
-These results add empirical evidence to our conceptual argument - that the full effect of democracy on important social outcomes cannot be appreciated until participation is incorporated into its measure.
-The failure to do so risks underestimating democracy's positive effects and, perhaps more importantly, misunderstanding the pathway by which democracy accomplishes them.
+Column (13), which reports the estimation that includes both these elements of democracy, confirms that participation does matter-more so than democratic institutions, the t value of which is not statistically significant.
+The remaining columns demonstrate that our two variants of the Participation Enhanced Polity Score are both better predictors of providing basic needs than is Polity.
+These results add empirical evidence to our conceptual argument-that the full effect of democracy on important social outcomes cannot be appreciated until participation is incorporated into its measure.
+The failure to do so risks underestimating democracy's positive effects and, perhaps more important, misunderstanding the pathway by which democracy accomplishes them.